Beautiful view of the Eiffel Tower

 The Louvre Museum

-Must-see exhibits at the Louvre Museum
+Must-see Exhibits At The Louvre Museum

 Visit Napoleon III’s grand rooms and Marie Antoinette’s last abode.
 Then, see ancient Egyptian coffins and Mesopotamian tablets.
 The Louvre showcases France’s history and ancient civilizations.
 It offers a look into royal lives and vanished empires.
 History lovers will discover treasures from revolutionary France to the Nile and Tigris rivers.